AgaToma/a-little-dream/README.md

 Sitemap.xml was generated with https://www.xml-sitemaps.com/.

 **Robots file**
-Robots.txt was created and included in root directory according to CI tutorial.
+Robots.txt was created and included in root directory templates following best practices suggested in Lighthouse report.

 **Page titles**
 Each page has it's own title to enhance SEO.